bryant1410/HIDE/suggestions.md

 * Fix OpenFL projects(check webserver)
 * Parse code with hxparse(classes on path)
 * Unit tests
-* Annotation ruler
 * Go to definition
-* Show prompt to install missing haxelibs
-* Outline panel
-* move out plugins loading function to new classes
 * Check if import is missing
-* Add completion to menu(and Go to Line command to menu)